-If you are facing a cancer treatment decision, this research-proven program can help you.
-In less than an hour, our trained specialists can help you create a written list of specific questions about your concerns for your doctor.
-Appointments can be made by calling 888-793-9355, visiting www.cancersupportcommunity.org or by contacting an Affiliate providing this service.
+If you are facing a cancer treatment decision, Open to Options® is a research-proven program that can help you prepare a list of questions to share with your doctor.
+In less than an hour, our Open to Options specialists can help you create a written list of specific questions about your concerns for your doctor.
+Appointments can be made by calling the Helpline or by visiting the CSC website to locate a CSC affiliate offering this service near you.